-A video wall is actually a two or more TV displays, assembled together to form either a complete single large screen or a splitted large screen, or a group of screens which each one shows more than one input.
+A video wall is actually a two or more TV displays, assembled together to form either a complete single large screen or a split large screen, or a group of screens which each one shows more than one input.
 Sometimes, a bunch of TVs showing the same content at the same time (like what you see in electrical depots) is also considered as a video wall.

 When using NoviSign digital signage software on your Windows, Android or Chrome OS devices, you can form a video wall in one of 3 ways which I will specify in this technical post: